miralchangela/Election_Analysis/README.md

-# Election_Analysis
+# Enlection_Analysis

-Click on the link to view the election analysis:[Election Analysis](https://github.com/miralchangela/Election_Analysis/blob/main/PyPoll_challenge.py)
+Click on the link to view the election analysis: [Election Analysis using python](https://github.com/miralchangela/Election_Analysis/blob/main/PyPoll_challenge.py)

 ## Overview of Election Audit